 *Selected Reserve refers to National Guard and Reserve members, which includes the Army National Guard, Army Reserve, Navy Reserve, Marine Corps Reserve, Air National Guard, Air Force Reserve, and Coast Guard Reserve.

 All eligible members are offered the same level of benefits for one monthly rate.*

 *Rates for TRS are subject to change every calendar year.
-Enrollment premiums are not applied toward the annual catastrophic cap.
+Monthly premium payments are not applied toward the annual catastrophic cap.

-Your initial enrollment payment can be made with a check, money order, Visa® or MasterCard®, including credit, debit and prepaid cards.
+Your initial monthly premium payment can be made with a check, money order, cashier's check, Visa® or MasterCard®, including credit, debit and prepaid cards.
 Ongoing monthly premium payments must be made by an automatic payment method:

 Learn more about payment method options.